raspberrypilearning/cd-beginner-html-css-sushi/en/step_3.md

  ![Run your first HTML code](images/FirstTagsAndRun.png)

-So now you've seen that a web page is just made up of text, with **tags** to control it!
-On the next card you will find out how to control what the **elements** on your page look like.
+Congratulations, you've build your first web page!
+On the next card you'll find out how to control how it looks.